Facing systemic bias, mass underemployment and looming disaster, your standard multinational corporate director has lots of thinking to do.

 Moynihan raised the point on a webinar while discussing effective ways to operationalize and implement ESG disclosure for the measurement of stakeholder capitalism.
 He was joined in the discussion by a range of heavyweights.
-They included: Klaus Schwab, Founder & Executive Chairman, World Economic Forum; Carmine Di Sibio, Global Chairman & CEO, EY; Brian Stafford, President & CEO of Diligent Corporation and Betsy Atkins, a director of companies including Volvo and Wynn Resorts.
+They included: Klaus Schwab, Founder & Executive Chairman, World Economic Forum; Carmine Di Sibio, Global Chairman & CEO, EY; Brian Stafford, President & CEO of Diligent and Betsy Atkins, a director of companies including Volvo and Wynn Resorts.
 Diligent, a corporate governance company that sells software for collaborative board work, hosted the webinar.
 In light of the COVID-19 crisis and its exacerbation of socioeconomic inequities, the discussion highlighted the need to align capital growth with an accelerated implementation of United Nations-formulated Sustainable Development Goals (SDGs) by developing and implementing an ESG matrix.

 The participants acknowledged but did not dig into the need to retrain and refocus executives on issues of justice and equity.
 Moynihan, though, made a declaration that carbon-free work would have to become a matter of corporate policy.